StaysafeUK/PetNameChooserJS/README.md

 ## 1. USER GOALS

-- The users goal is to recive a new name for a potental/paid for dog either male or female
+- The users goal is to recive a new name for a potental/new dog purchase for dog(s) either male or female.
 - The users goal is to be able to select precisely male or female and select a random dog name
 - The users goal is see new images of dog(s) when selecting Male and Female
 - The users goal is to have new generated names for dogs clearly displayed

 ## 2. SITE OWNER GOALS

-- The site owners goal is to have a clear concise site running Java Script that manipulates the DOM to produce images of dog(s) and suggest a good name for a users pet or pets.
+- The site owners goal is to have a clear concise site running JavaScript that manipulates the DOM to produce images of dog(s) and suggest a good name for a users pet or pets.

 - The site owners goal is to provide new names and some images of dogs on all devices with the correct